Kamo Aquarium: History

-The facility was on the edge of bankruptcy again in the late 90's.
+The aquarium was on the edge of bankruptcy for a second time in the late 1990s.

-Until then, jellyfish exhibits at aquariums were extraordinary, and there was no breeding methods.
-In addition, the Kamo does not have enough money.
-In such a situation, the director Tatsuo Murakami groped to establish methods for breeding jellies, it became the best jellyfish museum in the worlds.
-The popularity of the Vivarium exploded when Osamu Shimomura received the Nobel Prize in Chemistry in 2008, thanks to the studies he led on Aequorea victoria, a jelly that contains a green fluorescent protein, with two American scientists: Martin Chalfie of Columbia University and Roger Tsien of the University of California-San Diego.
-He led his studies in Kamo, since at the time, it was the one of few marine museums displaying it.
-Researchers from the world, including the Paris Aquarium Cineaqua in France, come to learn about this breeding and raising.
+Until then, jellyfish exhibits at aquariums were rare, and there were no breeding methods.
+In addition, Kamo Aquarium were experiencing financial troubles at the time.
+In such a situation, the aquarium's director, Tatsuo Murakami, fought to establish methods for breeding jellyfish in captivity.
+The popularity of the aquarium exploded when Osamu Shimomura received the Nobel Prize in Chemistry in 2008, thanks to the studies he led on the crystal jelly, a jellyfish that contains a green fluorescent protein, with two American scientists, Martin Chalfie at Columbia University and Roger Tsien at the University of California-San Diego.
+He led his studies in Kamo, since, at the time, it was the one of few aquariums displaying them.
+Researchers from around the world, including the Paris Aquarium Cineaqua in France, came to learn about these captive breeding methods.